 Implement a code freeze.

 If you conduct email marketing, you may have already automated your email workflows.
-Be sure that those in charge of email have scheduled their communications throughout the break, plus a few days after they return.
+Be sure those in charge of email have scheduled their communications throughout the break, plus a few days after they return.

-The same goes for social media posting: If you use automation on your social media accounts, get your scheduled posts ready across all of your platforms and keep your followers engaged over the holiday season.
+The same goes for social media posting: If you use automation on your social media accounts, get your scheduled posts ready across your platforms and keep your followers engaged over the holiday season.

 Establish emergency communication procedures.